Sanctuary Advisory Council Members

 Community-at-Large San Francisco/San Mateo

 George Clyde has a home on Tomales Bay in Marshall, California.
-He chairs a SAC Working Group on identifying sensitive areas within the Sanctuary where low flying aircraft would be regulated, has served on Sanctuary stakeholder working groups regarding the Tomales Bay Vessel Management Plan, is a Sanctuary Beach Watch volunteer and chairs the Cordell Bank National Marine Sanctuary Advisory Council.
-George is an Associate Director of the Marin Resource Conservation District, an officer and director of the East Shore Planning Groupdand a member of the Tomales Bay Watershed Council.
+He has chaired a SAC Working Group on identifying sensitive areas within the Sanctuary where low flying aircraft would be regulated, has served on Sanctuary stakeholder working groups regarding restoration of native oysters in Tomales Bay and the Tomales Bay Vessel Management Plan, has served as a Sanctuary Beach Watch volunteer and is a former member and Chair of the Cordell Bank National Marine Sanctuary Advisory Council.
+George is an Associate Director of the Marin Resource Conservation District, an officer and director of the East Shore Planning Group and a member of the Tomales Bay Watershed Council.
 He had a leading role in forming a community septic system for Marshall shore-side properties, and he has participated in midnight surveys of spawning grunion at Dillon Beach and the Audubon Canyon Ranch winter bird counts on Tomales Bay.
-As a lawyer (now mostly retired), George’s passion for sailing led to professional engagements as legal and rules advisor for four America's Cup yacht racing teams.
-He is an enthusiastic, if not always successful, fisherman and sailboat racer.
+As a retired lawyer, George's passion for sailing led to professional engagements as legal and rules advisor for four America's Cup yacht racing teams.
+He is an enthusiastic, if not always successful, fisherman.

 National Park Service